laher/yt/README.md

 `yt` can work with multi-document YAML files.

+`yt` is VERY experimental - please use with care.

 ## Background

-I wrote this tool to work with multi-document YAML files (see kubernetes/kubectl).
+I wrote this tool in order to work with multi-document YAML files (see kubernetes/kubectl).

-It's a really useful feature, but unfortunately various YAML tools do not inherently support multi-document YAML files ([go-yaml](https://github.com/go-yaml/yaml) just picks the first one)
+YAML's multi-document syntax is a really useful feature, but unfortunately some YAML tools do not inherently support multi-document YAML files ([go-yaml](https://github.com/go-yaml/yaml) just picks the first document and ignores the rest).

 `yt` offers 2 ways to select a document, and then it offers a simple query mechanism so that you can print out parts of your document.